Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 How to get to Kota Kinabalu

-*Accurate as of date of publication.
-Check Scoot’s website for the latest fares and schedule!
+*Fares are accurate at the point of publishing.
+Visit Scoot’s website for the latest fares and flight schedule!

 Plus, Scoot includes 10kg of carry-on baggage allowance.
 That’s 3kg more than most airlines!
 Having more carry-on allowance means you can even travel without check-in luggage if you’re just going for a short trip.